Financial Planning -> Save Money -> Fuel Efficient Vehicles - Rebates and Incentives

 The federal incentive program for zero-emission vehicles (ZEVs) will provide incentives of up to $5,000 for consumers who buy or lease an eligible ZEV.
 The program went into effect May 1, 2019.

 The 2019 federal budget also included a 100% write-off for zero-emission vehicles for businesses, which is only available if no federal incentive is received for the vehicle purchase.
+For more information on this see our Capital Cost Allowance article.

 British Columbia Rebates for Fuel-Efficient Vehicles